tytydraco/yessleep/out/I_quit_being_a_nightcrawler_and_I_need_to_tell_someone_why.md

 The next week I moved.
 I surprisingly found a job as an archivist at a newsroom.
 It's simple and boring, but I operate the same hours as before.
 It's steady, which I'm thankful for, but it's gotten strange.
 Sometimes I'll see some footage that I thought was mine and it makes me chuckle.
 But I'm beginning to worry.
 I've been seeing the smiling man.

 At first, I thought it was just hallucinations from the long hours.
 Nope.
 He's in all the videos.
 The cameramen don't notice him, but I do.
+I even brought one of my colleagues to see, and he confirmed.
+I have photos on my phone as well.
+The smiling man is there wearing the same black suit as the night I saw him.

 He's at every crime scene and he's always smiling - always watching.
 I've done my best to not watch the videos because I can't stand to look at his face.
 One day coming home from work, I thought I saw him in my reflection.
 I'm beginning to believe the woman.
 He's not a person.
 He's something *else*.